DOOSUNGYOO.COM

 Biography

-Doo-Sung Yoo is a new media artist from Seoul, South Korea.
-He explores hybrid art, synthesizing scientific research within artwork and interweaving interdisciplinary media between different professional fields, which find and discover the aesthetic possibilities for new art form.
-His current focuses are on surpassing the human body form and its biological limitations with technological augmentations, which are illustrated in his ongoing project series, the Organ-Machine Hybrids, in which disembodied animal organs are combined with electronic devices within mechanical bodies and the human body.
+Doo Sung Yoo is a Korean new media artist who works in the United States.
+He explores hybrid art, synthesizing natural and unnatural technology within artwork, interweaving interdisciplinary media between arts, science, and technology, and finding and discovering the aesthetic possibilities for interactions between human and technological nature, and trans-species communication between human and non-human animals.
+His current focuses are on surpassing the human body and organic forms with technological augmentations, which explore beyond the conventional parameters of the natural world, which are illustrated in the Organ-Machine Hybrids, in which disembodied animal organs are combined with electronic devices within mechanical bodies and the human body.